 This week’s A Most Fetching Friday is dedicated to dessert, the art of baking (and no-baking), and the edible works created, admired and deliciously celebrated as the grand finale of the holiday dinner.

 Tryptofantastic turkey times make the holiday celebration go round.
-With the holiday countdown on for Thanksgiving it’s all about how to cook a turkey.
+With the holiday countdown on, the Thanksgiving turkey talk centers around how to defrost and how to cook a turkey.
 Being prepared for the gather round the table holiday celebration with a bird done to absolute golden perfection is the Thanksgiving holiday way to go.

 Prepping the Bird:

-Roast/bake the turkey at 325 °F using the chart as a guide for approximate roasting times.
-The turkey is done when the internal temperature reaches a minimum internal temperature of 165 °F. Use a food thermometer to check the turkey in the innermost part of the thigh and wing and the thickest part of the breast.
-The minimum internal temperature should reach 165 °F for safety.
+Roast the turkey at 325 °F using the chart below as a guide for approximate roasting times.
+The turkey and the stuffing is done when the internal temperature reaches an internal temperature of 170 °F. Make sure to also check the stuffing for an internal temperature of 170 °F. Use a food thermometer to check the turkey in the thickest part of the breast.
+The internal temperature should reach 170 °F for safety.

 Resource: USDA Food Preparation and Inspection Service